A Most Revolutionary Watch: A Time Travel Adventure Discussion with Scott Smith and Christopher Shields

 What if you could travel back in time to 1776?
 Greenwich Historical Society is excited to host acclaimed author Scott Smith for an exciting evening delving into his newest novel, A Most Revolutionary Watch: A Time Travel Adventure, which explores the answer to that very question.

 Copies of A Most Revolutionary Watch will be available for purchase in the museum gift store.
-An opportunity for book signing with Scott will be available once the presentation concludes.
+An opportunity for a book signing with Scott will be available once the presentation concludes.

 Speaker Biography